raman325/ha-zoom-automation/README.md

 12. Now click on `Add events`.
 From this menu, you can choose what events you want to subscribe to.
 To use the `binary_sensor` provided by the integration, you would go to the `User Activity` event type and check the box next to `User's presence status has been updated`.
 If you want to get more details about when you start a meeting, add `Start Meeting` under `Meeting`.
 13. Once you are done, click `Done`, then `Save` the subscription before hitting `Continue`.
 14. The `Scopes` section should already be updated to the permissions the app would need for the events you selected earlier.
 Click `Continue`.
+15. If you want to add an icon, [here's the Home Assistant icon](https://github.com/home-assistant/assets/blob/master/logo-pretty.png).
-15. You are now ready to configure Home Assistant!
+16. You are now ready to configure Home Assistant!

 ### Configure HomeAssistant